RocketBun-OG/autoBodyAE/README.md

 	* ``All|Female|NordRace``
 	* Uses EditorIDs just like Bodygen does.
 * Reimplementation of [Obody's](https://www.nexusmods.com/skyrimspecialedition/mods/51084) ORefit algorithm!
+## Differences from Bodygen
+* Addition of more extensive config options, including weight biasing, faction bodies, two different preset loading locations (just in your bodyslide SliderPresets, or specifically in the mod preset folder)
+* Automatically prevents ALL clothed presets from loading
+* Male support!
+* Can use actor's weight settings or random weightings.
 ## Development/Compile Requirements
 * [CMake](https://cmake.org/)
 	* Add this to your `PATH`